bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 ·    Identify opportunities to improve acceptance rates of Bar and Coffee House based on the acceptance rate of the Carry out & Take away coupon.

 ·    The characteristics of the drivers with high acceptance rate.
+Note that the Carry out & Take away coupon has the best acceptance to rejection ratio.